machinekoder/pickit-docs/docs/documentation/pattern/how-to-use-pickit-pattern.rst

 of the plane.
 But in this example this is not necessary so no rejecting is done.

 The boundary of a planar cluster is known as its contour.
-In the Clusters view, contour points can be distinguished from inner cluster points by its thickness.
+In the :ref:`Clusters view <clusters-view>`, contour points can be distinguished from inner cluster points by its thickness.
 The 2D shape model is fit to this contour, and therefore the quality of the match depends on the quality of the contour.
 Parameters that have an influence on contour points are explained in :ref:`Fit-objects-to-clusters`.

 .. image:: /assets/images/Documentation/Pattern-points-clusters.gif